 The College prohibits sex discrimination, sexual assault, sexual harassment, stalking, domestic violence, dating violence or any form of interpersonal violence and encourages the reporting of these instances so that the College can investigate.
-The reason for this is that sexual and interpersonal violence is particularly harmful to the reporting individual and create a hostile learning environment.
+Sexual and interpersonal violence is particularly harmful to the reporting individual and creates a hostile environment.
 Therefore, the College encourages reporting incidents of sex discrimination, including sexual and interpersonal violence so that the College can respond and maintain a safe learning environment through both prevention education and vigorous pursuit of a resolution to such a report.